ICE is tapping into a huge license-plate database, ACLU says, raising new privacy concerns about surveillance

 The documents include emails in which ICE agents asked police officers to hand over driver information from the database to help investigate specific targets.
 ICE’s privacy rules say that license-plate data searches may be used for authorized criminal law-enforcement purposes, including removing “criminal aliens, fugitive aliens (and) illegal reentrants.”

-“ICE has long embraced technology to target immigrants,” the ACLU’s Talla said.
+“ICE has long embraced technology to target immigrants,” the ACLU’s Talla said in the blog post.
 “Now it’s taking surveillance to an unprecedented level to target vulnerable communities — and sweeping up everyone else in the process.”